-The University of Chicago prohibits hazing.
+The University of Chicago prohibits hazing and is illegal in the state of Illinois.
 A person commits hazing when he or she knowingly requires a student or other person at the University to perform any act, on or off University property, for the purpose of induction, admission, or membership into any group, team, organization, or society associated with or connected to the University if the act is not sanctioned or authorized by the University and results in harm to any person or could reasonably be foreseen to result in such harm.
 A person's willingness to participate in an act of hazing does not justify or excuse the act, or fall outside of this policy.